A buyer’s guide to conversational AI

 How conversational AI can drive value

-• Provides personalized recommendations and content to meet their needs
+• Provides personalized recommendations and content to meet their needs and preferences

 • Algorithms provide cost-effective continuous improvement